GDPR Cookie Consent Basic – User Guide

 After the cookies have been added to the plugin, the cookies will be listed on the Cookie List page.

-The GDPR Cookie Consent plugin uses the following cookies:
+The GDPR Cookie Consent plugin uses the following cookies, that you can add to the cookie list:

 viewed_cookie_policy – The primary cookie that records the user consent for the usage of the cookies upon ‘accept’ and ‘reject.’
 It does not track any personal data and is set only upon user action (accept/reject).